MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/install-adfsfarm.md

 The *GroupServiceAccountIdentifier* parameter specifies the name of the gMSA logon account for AD FS.
 The identifier must be terminated by a dollar sign ($).

-The *AdminConfiguration* parameter specifies the object returned from the CreateNonDADkmContainer.ps1https://go.microsoft.com/fwlink/?linkid=832923 script, which represents the location and name of the DKM container created by the script.
+The *AdminConfiguration* parameter specifies the object returned from the CreateNonDADkmContainer.ps1 script, which represents the location and name of the DKM container created by the script.
+The script and additional guidance can be found [here](https://go.microsoft.com/fwlink/?linkid=832923).

+For example, `.\CreateNonDADkmContainer.ps1 -AcctToAclDkmContainer "contoso\FsGmsaAcct$"`.

 ## PARAMETERS